acmonpong/dotbackup/README.md

 # dotbackup

+## Python virtual environment setup
+Setup the virtual environment by running this in the same folder as dotbackup.py.

+python -m venv myenv

+To activate the virtual environment, run:

+source myenv/bin/activate

+After activation it is possible to install all needed dependencies.
+If pip is missing, start by running:

+python3 -m ensurepip --default-pip

+After that, install modules by running:

+python3 -m pip install <module name>

+## Running the script within the virtual environment
+From the same directory as dotbackup.py, activate the environment:

+source myenv/bin/activate
+python3 dotbackup.py
+deactivate

+A sample script is name dotbackup in the repository.

 ## Setup
 Create a configuration file named \<host\>_dotconf in directory ~/dotfiles.
 The configuration file consists of two sections "files"